Prompting Basics

 1. Clarity

 Say exactly what you want.
-Don't make the LLM guess.
+Do not make the LLM guess.

 Unclear: "Tell me about Python" Clear: "Explain Python list comprehensions with 3 examples"